eric-downes/nosey_pytest/README.md

 - Automatic scanning for nose tests in Python projects
 - Automated migration of nose tests to pytest with transformation patterns
+- Integration with nose2pytest for comprehensive assertion conversions
 - Verification of migrated tests
 - Progress tracking for large migrations
 - Detailed migration reports